Dried beans are a delicious and cheap option to add nutrition to your meals!

 There are a few reasons NOT to eat beans.
 Some may have more headaches because of tyramine in the beans, and gout sufferers may have problems with high purine content.
 For most, beans are a healthy addition to your diet.

 Beyond bean health controversies, another “disadvantage” might be not finding dried beans locally.
 Likely you won’t run into many Maryland sources for dried beans.
-The few grain farms in Maryland don’t offer beans.
+There are a few that sell them.
+Look at Migrash Farms, Next Step Produce, and Purple Mountain Grown farms for beans.

 Fortunately, dried beans are one of the easiest foods to ship and store.
 Beans don’t need refrigeration, they don’t weigh much or take up much space, and won’t degrade in flavor if not shipped promptly.